TriDis/ditricore/README.md

 A demo TriCore disassembler.
 Given a TriCore ELF file as input, we look into the symbol table for TriCore code mapping symbols.
 Available instructions are disassembled based on code symbols and printed to stdout.
-When symbol table is not found, disassmebly is done using linear sweep similar to **objdump**.
+When symbol table is not found, disassembly is done using linear sweep similar to **objdump**.

 Additionally, the tool displays some useful statistics such as the